wismh/wind-engine/docs/sdd.md

 - `Renderable` `sort_mode = Y` (auto ground-sort) — not v1; use `order_in_layer`.
 - Widget-as-ECS-entity (Bevy UI) — not v1; would replace the XML instance tree inside `UiCanvas`.
 - Input: gamepad buttons/axes, touch, WASD composites, action maps, `MouseEvent` → `PointerEvent` rename — same `Control` / `ActionId` / `InputEvent` types, added as new `ControlKind`s (keyboard and mouse binds are done).
 Not a Unity Input System clone (no action callbacks).
+- Adaptive Android launcher icon (foreground/background layers) — v1 icon ships as a flat legacy icon only (§19.3); adaptive needs a two-layer source input, not just the one master PNG `icon_codegen` takes today.
+- Linux `.desktop` entry + icon-cache install — no `install()` target exists for games yet; out of scope until one does.
+- macOS `.icns`/bundle path (§19.2) is untested in this repo's CI — no macOS machine or preset exists to build/run it on.

 ---